TaraMathur/GildedRose/README.md

 ITEM UPDATE RULES

-All inventory items have "sell-in" values which denote the number of days we have left to sell them and a quality value that denotes their worth.
+All inventory items have sell-in values which denote the number of days we have left to sell them and a quality value that denotes their worth.

 For most items:
 - The quality degrades by one per day.